 Kosher Salt: Kosher salt helps to bring out the natural sweetness in the blueberries.

-Small Saucepan: The cooking time for this recipe is based upon using a small saucepan.
+Small Saucepan: The cooking time for this recipe is based on using a small saucepan.
 Using a larger saucepan increases the surface area, decreases the cooking time, but increases the risk of burning the jam.

 Quarter Pint Jars: You could also store this jam in a plastic storage container, but I love the way the rich jewel tones of this jam catch the light in a glass container.

-Potato Masher: A potato masher is helpful for smashing the blueberries and encouraging them to breakdown.
+Potato Masher: A potato masher is helpful for smashing the blueberries and encouraging them to break down.
 You could also use the back of a spoon.